 The electronic throttle (E-governor) lever is used to control engine speed and RPM's.
 It also helps control fuel efficiency.
-The electronic throttle lever moves between the FAST $\binom{2}{2}$ and slow P positions.
-The SLOW P position is used for basic transportation of the tractor with the PTO disengaged and uses the least fuel.
-The FAST $\frac{2}{3}$ position should be used when the PTO is engaged and uses the most fuel.
-The tractor should be started in the START position, but should always be in the FAST $\frac{2}{3}$ position when the PTO/deck is being used.
-SLOW choke.
+The electronic throttle lever moves between the FAST $\frac{2}{\sqrt{3}}$ and SLOW A positions.
+The SLOW A position is used for basic transportation of the tractor with the PTO disengaged and uses the least fuel.
+The FAST (2) position should be used when the PTO is engaged and uses the most fuel.
+The tractor should be started in the START position, but should always be in the FAST 🖓 position when the PTO/deck is being used.

+Choke Knob (If equipped)/ MIL (If equipped)

+Choke Knob (If equipped) - The choke knob is located on the left side of the mower next to the operator's seat.
+Pull the knob out to choke the engine; push the knob in/down to open the choke.
 Having the choke in the ON position helps the engine to start during initial start-up.
 During normal operation the choke should be OFF.

-Choke Knob (If equipped)

-The choke knob is located on the left side of the mower next to the operator's seat.
-Pull the knob out to choke the engine; push the knob in/down to open the